 Patients on regular medication are issued with computerised repeat prescriptions.
 Each time a new prescription is printed, a new request form is also attached for you to keep, in order to make your next request.
 Requests must be given in writing: they may be posted to us or delivered in person.
 We are not able to take repeat prescription requests by phone.
-Please allow two working days for your reviewed prescriptions to be processed, and five or more working days for other types of prescription requests.
+Please allow three working days for your reviewed prescriptions to be processed, and five or more working days for other types of prescription requests.

 If you are collecting from your pharmacy please allow longer, 72 hours.

 Prescriptions may be collected from the surgery.
 They can be posted to you if a stamped, self-addressed envelope is enclosed with the request.
 We can also forward the prescription to a local chemist for you, either printed or sent electronically (please ask at the reception for an information leaflet and further details).

 Repeat prescriptions are reviewed every six months to one year and you may be asked to make an appointment with your doctor for a review when expired.

 The surgery now offers on-line prescription requests.
 In order to create an account please attend the surgery with photo ID and complete a form, hand this into reception and they will print your confirmation letter with the Practice ID and your patient ID to allow access.
 Already have an account?
 Click on www.patient-services.co.uk and log in or click on register, then follow the prompts.
 Following this process, you will be able to login and use the Vision Online Services for repeat order items.

 What does this mean for you?